-- o Deliver the message - o Non-Deliver the message. - b) The CCITT has been requested to establish a more meaningful diagnostic code (such as protocolError) for this occurrence. - c) P2 extensions shall be relayed transparently by ADMDs.
+- o Deliver the message - o Non-Deliver the message. - b) The CCITT has been requested to establish a more meaningful diagnostic code (such as protocolError) for this occurrence.
+Such a code has now been provided in the Implementors Guide. - c) P2 extensions shall be relayed transparently by ADMDs.